Kip-Rono/LARA-API/README.md

 * A user can view a mechanic and the services offered

 ## Endpoints (APIs)
+### #1. fetch_spare_parts
+Fetches all spare parts with no user input requirement

+### #2. save_new_spare_parts
+Saves data entered from form input elements and inserts to database, after checking if it already exits or passes validation

+$request_input = ['name', 'price', 'make', 'model']

+### #3. save_pair_mechanic_services
+Saves data entered from form input elements and inserts to database, after checking if it already exits or passes validation.
+User selects mechanic and services from a pool of mechanics and services

+$request_input = ['mechanic_id', 'name', 'email'' 'service[]']

+### #4. fetch_mechanic_services
+Fetches all services offered by a mechanic

 ## Installation / Setup instruction
 One can follow the following steps to get the project .......